openmelody/mt-plugin-configassistant/README.md

 with a leading dash and space.
 Files can be a partial match, so specifying an extension (such as `.psd`) will cause all files with `.psd` to _not_ be copied.
 `skip\_static` is not a required key.

-Lastly, you'll need to be sure to set the `schema\_version` key.
-You may already be using this for your plugin or theme.
-Incrementing the `schema_version` will trigger Movable Type and Melody to run an upgrade, which is when Config Assistant will deploy static content.

 On the filesystem side, you will want to create your folder and file structure inside of a `static` folder in your plugin envelope.
 Any files inside of this